teezyyoxo/msfs2020-safeModeSwitch/README.md

 On the next launch of the sim with this .lock file in place, the user will be presented with the following dialog box:
 ![Problem z Microsoft Flight Simulator 2020 - Microsoft Community](https://filestore.community.support.microsoft.com/api/images/a29118b5-b472-4454-b175-b0a42233d7ac?upload=true)
-**[What does booting in Safe Mode do?](https://flightsimulator.zendesk.com/hc/en-us/articles/4405893759378-Safe-Mode-FAQ)** Safe Mode in Microsoft Flight Simulator disables temporarily: third-party content from the Marketplace and mods from the community folder.
+**[What does booting in Safe Mode do?](https://flightsimulator.zendesk.com/hc/en-us/articles/4405893759378-Safe-Mode-FAQ)** Per the documentation, *Safe Mode in Microsoft Flight Simulator disables temporarily: third-party content from the Marketplace and mods from the community folder.*
 This can allow for an optimal experience with the base sim; minimal lagging or frame drops, screen tearing, and so on.

 # It really isn't that bad.